tjvsx/docs/docs/Developers/Gemcutter/about.md

 ### Useful things

 * [Repository](https://github.com/0xHabitat/gemcutter)
-* cite marcocastignoli#2857 or tjvs#7114 on the [official diamond discord](https://discord.com/invite/kQewPw2)
+* cite marcocastignoli#2857 and/or tjvs#7114 on the [official diamond discord](https://discord.com/invite/kQewPw2)

 ## EIP-2535 Diamonds simplified

-Gemcutter is a set of hardhat tasks built to provide a simple way to develop and deploy EIP-2535 Diamonds.
+Gemcutter is a set of [Hardhat](https://hardhat.org/) tasks built to provide a simple way to develop and deploy EIP-2535 Diamonds.
 It uses a file to sync the local changes to the blockchain.

 ## Sourcify verification
-Gemcutter works with Sourcify, all the deployed facets are going to be verified on Sourcify.
+Gemcutter works with [Sourcify](https://sourcify.dev/), all the deployed facets are going to be verified on Sourcify.

 ## The Diamond file